Gluten-Free Bread Flour Blend

 How much does this bread flour blend make?

 This gluten-free bread flour blend recipe will yield just under 3.5 pounds of flour (1502 grams).
-The amount of bread this will make will vary on the recipe used, but for my standard gluten-free bread loaf, it will make 3 loaves of bread.
+The amount of bread this will make will vary on the recipe used.
+For my standard gluten-free bread loaf, it will make 3 loaves of bread.
 For the gluten-free sourdough bread, it will make about 5 loaves.

 Does it have any gums or additives?

 No!
-We are using gluten-free whole grain flours and starches, no xantham gum or guar gum seen here, which can be hard on many people’s stomachs and also affects the texture of your bread.
+We are using gluten-free whole grain flour and starches.
+No xantham gum or guar gum here, which can be hard on many people’s stomachs and also affects the texture of your bread.
 My recipes have binders separated (generally psyllium husk) since the amount varies between each recipe.

 How can I use this gluten-free bread flour blend?

 Use it in place of ALL the flour/starches in the following recipes:

 - Easy Gluten-Free Focaccia

 - Fluffy Gluten-Free Flatbread